 I also embrace running health talks at our Newbury clinic but also community and corporate talks on a variety of topics.
 For this, it is in accordance with my professional and regulatory body I must use the title ‘Registered Nutritionist mBANT’.
 This is to help distinguish between offering personalised therapy consultations and general nutrition promotion.

 Having rediscovered a passion for learning (or because I’m just a geek!)
-I’m continuing my formal education undertaking a MSc in Advanced Nutrition (Research & Practice) accredited by Middlesex University studying with the Northern College of Acupuncture in York.
+I’m continuing my formal education.
+This time undertaking a MSc in Advanced Nutrition (Research & Practice).
+A course accredited by Middlesex University studying with the Northern College of Acupuncture in York.
 Research within the nutrition profession, especially for those using a functional medicine approach is key, helping boost professional standards.
-During my training it became clear that whilst there is a growing body of nutrition based evidence, it is an evolving field and there is a great need to continue to drive this and so delving further into this area has become a new driver to my career to improving care standards.
+Whilst there is a growing body of nutrition based evidence, it is an evolving field and there is a need for more.
+Delving further into research has become a new driver to my career to improving care standards.
 I have developed a particular interest in the genetic condition, Ehlers-Danlos Syndrome.
 Specifically the hypermobile type known as hEDS, so much so it is the focus of my Masters research.

-2017 saw the opening of the Spriggs Chiropractic clinic, a joint venture between Helen and Dr Mark Spriggs DC.
-The clinic situated in Newbury, West Berkshire provides wonderful diagnostic, treatment and rehabilitation facilities and is also the home for, Spriggs Nutrition.
+2017 saw the opening of the Spriggs Chiropractic clinic, with principal chiropractor Dr Mark Spriggs DC.
+The clinic provides a wonderful diagnostic, treatment and rehabilitation facility and is also the home for Spriggs Nutrition.
 Having additional practitioners on-site provides the opportunity for in-clinic referral and collaborative care where appropriate.
-Importantly, because we also work with numerous other complimentary therapists and healthcare professional across Berkshire, Hampshire, Surrey, Oxfordshire and the rest of the Home Counties to ensure you have the most appropriate support.
+Importantly, because we also work with other practitioners and healthcare professionals, we can ensure you have access to the most appropriate support.

 - The College of Naturopathic Medicine: www.naturopathy-uk.com